ipunkt/docker-ansible-ufw/README.md

 mode has to be `host` for ansible to use the correct droplet Ip

 ## Environment
+HOSTS: comma separated list of ports.
+Defaults to 111
 PORTS: comma separated list of ports.
 Defaults to 111 UFW\_USER: string.
 Required
 UFW\_PRIVATE\_KEY: string.
 Required